top of page

 Quote from The Architect's Journal:

-The stepfather constructed the architecture in the project, utilising found materials and offcuts from his shoemaking craft to bring his lonely and isolated stepson some joy during his childhood.
+The stepfather constructs the architectural fragments of the project, utilising found materials and offcuts from the craft of shoemaking to bring the lonely and isolated stepson joy during his otherwise difficult childhood.
+There are thirteen in total, one for each of the years Andersen occupied the home.

 bottom of page